Integrity and

 mind will occur when you're not being the best person that you can be.

-15 Unhappiness, anxiety or stress don't liberate
+11 Unhappiness, anxiety or stress don't liberate

-anyone, nor do they help anyone to value or even to be aware of other people.
+anyone nor do they help anyone to value other people or even to be aware of

-learn conduct leading to happiness and well-being from experiencing unhappiness
+You cannot learn conduct leading to happiness

-permanence of a problem or suffering.
+problem or suffering.

 Don't think that unhappiness or a problem is somehow solid.
 The idea